Equivariant Intrinsic Formality

 Given a system of $\DGA$s $\sU$, define $\sU(t,dt)$ as the $\DGA$ diagram where $\QQ(t,dt)$ are free with $t$ in degree $0$ and $dt$ in degree $1$.
 Two morphisms of $\DGA$s $f,g: \sU_1 \to \sU_2$ are said to be homotopic if there exists a $\DGA$ morphism $H:\sU_1\to \sU_2\otimes \mathbb{Q}(t,dt)$ such that $p_0H=f$ and $p_1H=g$ where $p_i:\sU_2\otimes \mathbb{Q}(t,dt)\to \sU_2$ are defined as $p_i(t)=i$ for $i=0,1$ and $p_i(dt)=0$.

-\end{definition} This does not define an equivalence relation on $\DGA^{\sO(G)}$.
-It does give an equivalence relation on {\it minimal} (see Definition \ref{def:minimal}) systems of $\DGA$s, which we discuss later in this section.
-We define a coarser relation on $\DGA^{\sO(G)}$.
-Given two orbit diagrams of $\DGA$s $\sU, \sB$, if there is a morphism $f$ in $\sU \to \sB$ or $\sB \to \sU$ inducing a cohomology isomorphism at each level (at $G/H$ for all $H \leq G$) then $f$ is said to be a quasi-isomorphism.
-The equivalence relation generated by quasi isomorphisms is defined as a weak equivalence of systems of $\DGA$s.
-In the non-equivariant case we define weak equivalence between two $\DGA$s if there exist a zig-zag of arrows of quasi-isomorphisms.
-Using the notion of injective envelops, we can define weak equivalence on the category of diagrams of $\DGA$s
+\end{definition} This does not define an equivalence relation on $\DGA^{\sO_G}$.
+However, it does give an equivalence relation on {\it minimal} (Definition \ref{def:minimal}) systems of $\DGA$s, which we discuss later in this section.
+We define a coarser relation on $\DGA^{\sO_G}$.
+Given two diagrams of $\DGA$s $\sU, \sB$, if there is a morphism $f$ in $\sU \to \sB$ or $\sB \to \sU$ inducing a cohomology isomorphism at each level (at $G/H$ for all $H \leq G$) then $f$ is said to be a quasi-isomorphism.
+The equivalence relation generated by quasi-isomorphisms is defined as a weak equivalence of systems of $\DGA$s.
+Using the notion of injective envelopes, we can define weak equivalence on the category of diagrams of $\DGA$s